 Letters are fun for our kids to learn, especially because they are EVERYWHERE!!!

 The Alphabet is the building block of literacy for our little learners.
-As our students are able to relate letters they see in print to language this will be a skill they will carry with them throughout life.
+As our students are able to relate letters they see in print to language, this will be a skill they will carry with them throughout life.

-And when our emerging readers connect letters in print to the sounds, they hear it helps them to begin to recognize letter sounds.
+And when our emerging readers connect letters in print to the sounds they hear, it helps them to begin to recognize letter sounds.

-So if we’re able to make a game out of learning the alphabet, our littlest learners will develop the love of reading.
+So if we’re able to make a game out of learning the alphabet, our littlest learners will develop a love of reading.
 Students will begin to recognize letters all around them, and their ABC’s will become exciting.

 Because playing literacy games is a great way to get kids learning without realizing they’re learning.